foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 <center>
 At the end of March, many bakers are looking for Valentine's Day baking inspiration.
 <br>
-I will be walking though how I would find hashtags for this cake.
+I will be walking though how I found hashtags for this cake.
 Made out of buttercream frosting, this is an adorable cake for any V-Day party!
 </center>
 <br>
 <Center><H2> 1.
 Start With a Generic, Short, and Relevant Word</Center></H2>